Brandsynergy/ez-tranz/README.md

 2. Complete your business verification
 3. Switch from "Test mode" to "Live mode"
 4. Copy your **LIVE keys** (they start with `pk_live_` and `sk_live_`)
-5. Update your keys in:
-   - `public/app.js` (publishable key)
-   - Render.com environment variables (both keys)
+5. Update your keys in Render.com environment variables (both keys)

 ---